anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 Once the job finishes successfully, users will be able to see their status as succeeded. we can see that in the above images.

-The reports and all the intermediate outputs are saved at the required DBFS path.
-All the required DBFS path location is updated in configs.yaml file.
+The intermediate data and the report data are saved at the master_path and the final_report_path in DBFS as specified by the user inside the configs.yaml file

 ## Anovos on Azure Databricks by mounting Azure Blob Storage containers to DBFS